 8 effective ways to dodge Back to School bugs

-The start of a new term means that your child is at risk of catching one of the many ‘back to school bugs’, with nurseries and schools being a hotbed for germs and viruses.
+The start of the winter term means that your child is at risk of catching one of the many ‘back to school bugs’, with nurseries and schools being a hotbed for germs and viruses.

 But there are a few simple steps you can take to safeguard your child against catching every sniffle and bug doing the rounds.

 The easiest way to ward off germs and bugs is to get your child to wash their hands often in hot soapy water.
 Make washing hands part of your child’s routine and remind them to wash them after using the toilet, before they eat their school lunch, after using shared equipment (such as the classroom computer) and as soon as they get home from school.
 Use warm water and wash hands for 20 seconds at least (the time it takes to sing Happy Birthday twice).

 2. Keep hands away from eyes, noses and mouth